Maiz2k2/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction
-Stock Price Prediction with LSTM
+Stock Price Prediction Using LSTM

-This project uses LSTM, a type of deep learning model, to predict stock prices.
-It's implemented in Python and utilizes the Keras library for creating and training the model.
-Here's an overview of the project:
+In this project, we employ Long Short-Term Memory (LSTM), a deep learning model, to forecast stock prices.
+The project is implemented in Python, making use of the Keras library for model creation and training.
+Here's an outline of the project:

-•	Data Import: We start by importing historical stock price data from a CSV file.
+•	Data Retrieval: We commence by importing historical stock price data from a CSV file.

-•	Data Preprocessing: We explore and preprocess the data, including scaling it to a range between 0 and 1 for better model performance.
+•	Data Preprocessing: The data is thoroughly examined and preprocessed.
+This includes scaling the data to a range between 0 and 1, enhancing the model's performance.

-•	Model Building: The heart of the project is a neural network consisting of four LSTM layers followed by dropout layers.
-These layers are designed to capture and learn patterns in the stock price data.
+•	Model Construction: The core of the project revolves around a neural network composed of four LSTM layers, augmented by dropout layers.
+These layers are meticulously designed to capture and learn intricate patterns within the stock price data.

-•	Training: The model is trained on a portion of the data, specifically the first 70% of the data, to learn how to make predictions.
+•	Training: The model is trained using a segment of the data, specifically the initial 70%, to acquire the knowledge required for making predictions.

-•	Testing and Prediction: The remaining 30% of the data is used for testing the model's performance.
-The model makes predictions for stock prices.
+•	Testing and Prediction: The remaining 30% of the data is reserved for testing the model's performance.
+This is where the model predicts stock prices.

-•	Evaluation: We compare the model's predictions with the actual stock prices and visualize the results to assess the model's accuracy.
+•	Assessment: We evaluate the model by comparing its predictions with the actual stock prices and generate visual representations to gauge the model's accuracy.

-This project is a demonstration of how deep learning techniques can be used to predict stock prices based on historical data.
+This project serves as a showcase of how advanced deep learning techniques can be harnessed to predict stock prices based on historical data.